SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/email/postfix.md

 ## Configure

-As of now, the main solution to collect POstfix logs leverages the Rsyslog recipe.
+As of now, the main solution to collect Postfix logs leverages the Rsyslog recipe.
 Please share your experiences with other recipes by editing this documentation.

 ### Rsyslog